 - The Enrollment Policy Appeals Board meets once per month and will review all completed appeals forms.

-- Appellants will be informed of the board's decision within three business days of the meeting.
+- Appellants will be informed of the board's decision within five business days of the meeting.

 If your current circumstances prevent you from completing the form (e.g. if you are an online-only student or a student who has left campus and have no ability to obtain signatures on campus), contact email@example.com for information on appealing your courses.
 Be prepared with documentation verifying your inability to complete the form (current utility bill in your name with a remote address or other similar documentation).